Robert Morgan: A Portrait of an Artist by a Collector

 Morgan makes almost no distinction between artwork, the objects of normal daily life, and the objects waiting to become art.
 Instead of a television, the entire wall of his living room is a colorful altarpiece.
 The walls are covered in art by fellow Kentucky artists and every inch is filled with vibrancy.
 For decades, Morgan has used photography to capture what he calls his muses, the men surrounding his life, some young addicts or alcoholics, some struggling artists, or simply the men who inspired intense attraction, and these haunting remembrances fill his home.
 The Young White Male series displays a group of these muses posed like martyrs and saints from holy cards or icons, but printed on vinyl and hung from metal grommets like prayer flags.
 The Sweetheart Pillows on the bed are sequined mugshots of young men, begging to be touched.
 The Bad Fairies, a series of portraits encased in ornate, cheap, and gaudy frames, fill a table in his living room, their sentimental, dime-store nature contrasting with the challenging realities of the young men whose likenesses are captured.

-Robert Morgan: Myths and Stories at 21c Lexington is a survey of works from multiple projects over the span of his decades-long practice.
+Robert Morgan: Myths and Stories at 21c Louisville is a survey of works from multiple projects over the span of his decades-long practice.
 His works depict a lifetime of loving those around him and trying to honor their stories: “I count how much time I have to make a difference,” Morgan says, “I promised a lot of people I would tell their stories.”

 Alex Brooks, 21c Regional Director of Museum Operations